 The Gainesville Sun has existed since the late 1800s, covering news like any daily newspaper in and around the city.
 But since the early 1970s the coverage has included all things Tom Petty.
 The newspaper has documented the music, life and legacy of Tom Petty from the Mudcrutch era to this day with the annual Tom Petty Weekends.
 It even published an article about this website, Tom Petty Trail, in November 2024.
 That article is found here:

 Rewinding the clock to June 1973, the Gainesville Sun profiled Mudcrutch at a time when it had established a name for itself in Gainesville, across Florida and elsewhere in the Deep South, and toured extensively throughout this circuit.
 But this regional fame had not yielded the fortune that comes with national fame.
-The reporter, John Bartosek, hangs out with the band in a “standard two-bedroom apartment on the northwest edge of the city” that seems to serve as their home base (the address of this location is currently unknown to me).
+The reporter, John Bartosek, hangs out with the band in a “standard two-bedroom apartment on the northwest edge of the city” that seems to serve as their home base (1976 NW 2nd St.).
 Later in the article, he shadows them to a show at The Keg (203 SW 16th Ave. in Gainesville; go here to see Tom Petty Trail’s mapped Trail Stop for the venue that was once at this address: https://tompettytrail.com/dreamville-ghosts ).

 Bartosek’s story is a time capsule worth revisiting.
 It is a fascinating fly-on-the-wall piece that combines overheard conversations and observations of the band members off and on the stage.
 He introduces us to the band, which then consisted of Tom Petty, Mike Campbell, Benmont Tench (although the article misspells the first name as Ben Mont), Randall Marsh and Danny Roberts.
 It’s clear from the story’s lead that Tom Petty is the band’s leader: